-So what is off-gassing and should we be concerned for our health?
-We’ve put together everything you need to know about that new mattress smell, off-gassing and how to remove it from your mattress.
+So what is mattress off-gassing and should we be concerned for our health?
+We’ve put together everything you need to know about the new mattress smell, mattress off-gassing, and how to remove the smell from your mattress.

 Off-gassing occurs as a result of the breakdown of volatile organic compounds (VOCs).
 VOCs are emitted gases or vapors from certain solids or liquids.

-Mattresses are also required to be flame retardant, and VOCs are used to ensure that as well.
+Mattresses are also required to be flame retardant, and VOCs are used in manufacturing to ensure those safety requirements are met as well.

-Yes, it is unnerving to think about sleeping on a mattress that is made with chemical carcinogens like formaldehyde and benzene.
+It can be unnerving to think about sleeping on a mattress that is made with chemical carcinogens like formaldehyde and benzene.
 However, experts say that the low emission levels of these compounds make it OK for us to breathe in each day.
-What’s more – most major mattress brands that use foam work with an organization that keeps an eye on VOC emission levels (more on that later).
+What’s more – most major mattress brands that use foam work with an organization that keeps an eye on VOC emission levels called CertiPUR-US.